About the Danish Vikings

-Assimilation and settlement war reasons for a decline in the fighting and raiding and in 1066 the defeat of Vikings at the Battle of Stamford ends the Viking era.
+Assimilation and settlement war were reasons for a decline in the fighting and raiding, and in 1066 the defeat of Vikings at the Battle of Stamford ended the Viking era.
 In Jutland, you will find many Viking and Unesco Heritage attractions.

 Popular Vikings attractions in Denmark

-In Jelling in Jutland, you find the Jelling Stone of Harald Bluetooth which is the document of the embrace of Christianity in Denmark.
+In Jelling in Jutland, you find the Jelling Stone of Harald Bluetooth, the document of the embrace of Christianity in Denmark.

-Evidence from the Viking Age is Lindholm Høje, near Aalborg; you can wander around the biggest ancient burial ground in Scandinavia.
-Take a tour of all Denmark’s Viking treasures, with our Viking trail across the country.
+Evidence from the Viking Age is Lindholm Høje, near Aalborg; you can wander around Scandinavia's most significant ancient burial ground.
+Please take a tour of all of Denmark’s Viking treasures with our Viking trail across the country.

 The famous Viking Museum in Roskilde

-The most famous Viking Ship Museum you will find in Roskilde located 45 minutes from Copenhagen.
+The most famous Viking Ship Museum in Roskilde is located 45 minutes from Copenhagen.
 The Museum presents ships, seafaring and boatbuilding culture in ancient and medieval times.